 LinkedIn Career Page

-Show off the openings your shop is offering by creating a flyer.
-It doesn’t have to be an overly complicated flyer either!
-You can simply add your logo, a few lines of text to draw in the reader, and then add a QR code that links to the job posting(s).
-Just check out the flyer Lithia Motors is bringing along with them to career fairs!
+Promote job openings in your shop by creating a simple flyer.
+It doesn’t need to be overcomplicated.
+You can simply add your logo, a few lines of text, and then add a QR code that links to more information about your shop and job openings.
+Keep these flyers at the service desk, bring them to career fairs, and hand them out wherever you go!

-Since technicians are so difficult to find, you can also include a link to your Top Shop page from your website or career page to give them a better idea of why your shop is a great place for techs to work.
+Since technicians are particularly difficult to find, you can also include a link to your Top Shop page from your website or career page to give them a better idea of why technicians love working at your shop.

 Work with Local Schools and Colleges